timeplus-io/docs/docs/proton-kafka.md

 | compression.type                   | none, gzip, snappy, lz4, zstd          |         | Alias for `compression.codec`: compression codec to use for compressing message sets.                                                                                            |
 | compression.level                  | -1 ..
 12                               |         | Compression level parameter for algorithm selected by configuration property `compression.codec`.                                                                                |
 | topic.metadata.refresh.interval.ms | -1 ..
 3600000                          |         | Period of time in milliseconds at which topic and broker metadata is refreshed in order to proactively discover any new brokers, topics, partitions or partition leader changes. |

+## Limitations

+There are some limitations for the Kafka-based external streams, because Timeplus doesn’t control the storage or the data format for the external stream.

+1. The UI wizard only support JSON or TEXT.
+To use Avro, Protobuf, or schema registry service, you need the SQL DDL.
+2. `_tp_time` is available in the external streams (since Proton 1.3.30). `_tp_append_time` is set only when message timestamp is an append time.
+3. Unlike normal streams, there is no historical storage for the external streams.
+Hence you cannot run `table(my_ext_stream)`or `settings query_mode='table'` To access data even before you create the external stream, you can use `WHERE _tp_time >'2023-01-15'` to travel to a specific timestamp in the past, or use `SETTINGS seek_to='earliest'`.
+4. There is no retention policy for the external streams in Timeplus.
+You need to configure the retention policy on Kafka/Confluent/Redpanda.
+If the data is no longer available in the external systems, they cannot be searched in Timeplus either.